Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Note

-A Note in Salesforce is the legacy standard object (Note in the API) that stores short, plain-text annotations attached to a parent record.
+A Note in Salesforce is the legacy standard object (API name Note) that stores a short, plain-text annotation attached to a parent record.

 Note record summarizing a Q2 renewal meeting with Acme Corporation, with formatted body text and related attachments.